 |---|---|

 | National Westminster Bank | Mortgage term plus 30 years.
-For Shared Ownership, the remaining term of the lease must also be not less than 75 years at the outset of the mortgage. |
+For Shared Ownership, the remaining term of the lease must be at least 75 years plus the term of the mortgage at the outset of the mortgage. |

 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-Retaining our service will provide you enhanced control over the value of your West Barnes leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
+Retaining our service will provide you enhanced control over the value of your West Barnes leasehold, as your property will be more valuable and saleable in relation to the lease length should you want to sell.
 The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.